Lime Buying Guide - "a successful choice"

 The site checklist is intended as a starting guide to the successful application of NHL based lime products.
 This should be read and understood in its entirety as it contains information on handling, desirable weather conditions, protection advice, preparation and application.
 As far as possible the operations involved are in sequence and reflect normal site practice.

-Aspects of the recommendations laid out in the Codes of Practice, BS EN 1996 Euro Code 6 for Masonry and BS EN 13914 for Render; reflect the guidance given in this checklist.
+Aspects of the recommendations laid out in the Codes of Practice, BS EN 1996 Euro Code 6 for Masonry and BS EN 13914 for lime render; reflect the guidance given in this checklist.
 Extensive experience in the historic restoration market has greatly influenced our working instructions.
 Do not hesitate to contact your local Lime Green distributor for further advice on specific details within your project.

 Your local Lime Green distributor can also be contacted for details of a recommended applicator in your area.
 It is ultimately the client's responsibility via other parties in the contractual chain to satisfy themselves that work undertaken is priced accordingly and achieved within an agreed timescale to an acceptable standard.